 We had the summit to ourselves, save for a couple of families lounging in the sunshine, posing for Instagram shots, and marvelling at the views.

 I’d been exploring Acadia for a couple of hours at this point, and I was already prepared to name it my favourite national park.
 The air was so fresh.

 The descent is always far worse than you think it’s going to be.

 We moved slowly and cautiously, lowering ourselves down steep drops and pointing out areas that were likely to bring me to my knees.
 The ocean remained within our sights for much of the downward climb and acted as a reminder for why Maine was fast becoming my favourite state in the country.
-There’s something about the sea breeze in this state that feels so healing, and I longed to capture it in a bottle to inhale whenever I next fell ill.
+There’s something about the sea breeze in this state that feels so healing.

 The creatively-named Sand Beach was the next destination on our Acadia itinerary, and while it had looked on the verge of tropical from the top of Mount Gorham, we were soon to discover it was actually home to gale-force gusts.

 The sand whipped around us as we padded across the beach before attempting to seek shelter from an overly-exposed rock.
 Wincing, Dave and I gulped down a handful of sandy almonds and narrowly made it back to our car before succumbing to frost bite.